Only 20% of SaaS companies will celebrate their fifth anniversary. A clear B2B SaaS marketing strategy can help you get there.

 4. Offer a Free Trial or Freemium Model

-One of the best ways to get a paying customer is to give them a taste of what your product can do for free: nearly a quarter of free trials convert to the paid version.
-Unlike other strategies on this list, this one costs you next to nothing to implement, and the risk to your bottom line is minimal.
+One of the best ways to get a paying customer is to give them a free taste of your product.
+Nearly a quarter of free trials convert to the paid version.
+Unlike other strategies on this list, this one costs next to nothing to implement and poses minimal risk to your bottom line.

 Screenshot of a freemium SaaS model.